paulehoffman/dns-over-http-ideas/initial-ideas.md

 * Small device that has COAP and CBOR already doesn't want to have a DNS parser, etc.
 * Eventually: DETH-style editing
+* DNS stapling in HTTP context - this is a bit different, an h2 connection is allowed to push (authenticated) records at the client that it knows it is going to lookup.

 ## Discovery